MPtasz/SplashRotate/README.md

 ## Installation

 Copy the 'SplashRotateV23.lua' file into /SCRIPTS/TOOLS/ directory on the radio's SD card.
-The 'TOOLS' menu will now have a 'SplashRotate V2.3' button - click the button to run the script.
+The 'TOOLS' menu will now have a 'SplashRotate V2.3' button.

 ## Usage